PDLPorters/SciPDL/README.md

 # Contents

+The repo contains the various scripts and bits I use to build the DMG.

 `build_scipdl.sh` is a shell script that builds SciPDL in /Applications/PDL on a Mac (well my Mac) from sources

 `go_dmg` is a shell script that builds the DMG file and signs/notarises it